tomcastleman/laravel-memcached-plus/README.md

 ],
 ```

-As of Laravel 5.0.14 this is on line 148.
+As of Laravel 5.0.14 this will likely be around line 148.

 The `B3IT\MemcachedPlus\SessionServiceProvider` is optional.
 You only need to add this if:

-* You want to specify the memcached store from the session config (see below), or
+* You want to specify the memcached store to use for sessions, or
-* You want MemcachedPlus sessions!
+* You want to use the memcached features provided by this package for sessions

 ### Cache